-We also foresee positive trends in household consumption observed in 2018[5] continuing in 2019, with improved prospects for sectors such as construction, commerce and industry.
+We also foresee positive trends in household consumption observed in 2018 continuing in 2019, with improved prospects for sectors such as construction, commerce and industry.

 Finally, the Bank's technical team predicts inflation to remain between 3.0% and 3.2% for the rest of the year.
 This forecast does not include the effects of the El Niño weather pattern, which dissipated without putting pressure on food prices.
-On the other hand, we foresee inflation on items excluding foodstuffs and regulated goods continuing to converge with the 3.0% target, in the context of an output gap that remains in negative territory.
-The only product class that will continue experiencing inflationary pressure is regulated goods, which may continue to register annual price variations above 4.0% annually.
+On the other hand, we foresee inflation on items excluding foodstuffs and regulated goods continuing to converge with the 3.0% target, in the context

-4/ Businesses can now deduct VAT paid for the acquisition of capital goods from their revenue taxes, and deduct 50% of the tax on industry and commerce; the general income tax rate for businesses will drop to 33% in 2019, 32% in 2020, 31% in 2021 and 30% in 2022.
+&lt;sup>4 Businesses can now deduct VAT paid for the acquisition of capital goods from their revenue taxes, and deduct 50% of the tax on industry and commerce; the general income tax rate for businesses will drop to 33% in 2019, 32% in 2020, 31% in 2021 and 30% in 2022.

-5/In January 2019, Fedesarrollo's consumer confidence index (CCI) showed an increase November and December of last year, and is now approaching positive territory thanks to a boost in consumer expectations.
+&lt;sup>5 In January 2019, Fedesarrollo's consumer confidence index (CCI) showed an increase November and December of last year, and is now approaching positive territory thanks to a boost in consumer expectations.
 The survey also revealed an increase of consumer spending intentions on housing, automobiles and durable goods.
-A historical decomposition analysis of the CCI conducted by a technical team at the Bank suggests that nonfundamental negative shocks that affected confidence at the end of last year are now dissipating.
+A historical decomposition analysis of the CCI conducted by a technical team at the Bank suggests that non-fundamental negative shocks that affected confidence at the end of last year are now dissipating.